The Most Incredible People Are Often the Most Overlooked.

 This was exactly what I’d been circling.

-but building something more intentional.
+Not just writing blogs, but building something more intentional.

 That’s when the idea of building full blog libraries clicked into place.

-where each piece has a purpose, and nothing is there just to fill space.
+A series where each piece has a purpose, and nothing is there just to fill space.

-But thoughtfully chosen, organized, and ready for the person who needs it.
+Not random or scattered, but thoughtfully chosen, organized, and ready for the person who needs it.

-this wasn’t just something I wanted to use.
+That’s when I knew this wasn’t just something I wanted to use.

 It was something I wanted to build for other people.